-The Discretionary Trust deed - this is the legal document that creates the trust.
-The settlor and the trustees must sign it.
+The Survivor's Discretionary Trust deed - This is the legal document that creates the trust.
+The settlors and the trustees must sign it.
 It names the parties involved, says what roles they have, and gives details of the life policy which is being put into trust.
 The provisions in the trust deed are the basis of the trust arrangement.
 The trustees must act according to the trust deed, and cannot do anything that the trust deed doesn't allow.

-The letter of wishes - as the trustee will have lots of decisions to make, the settlor can provide a letter of wishes, to help explain what they would like to happen to the trust fund.
+The letter of wishes - As the trustee will have lots of decisions to make, the settlors can provide a letter of wishes, to help explain what they would like to happen to the trust fund.

 Unlike the trust deed, the trustee does not have to follow the letter of wishes.
 However, trustees usually find it to be a helpful guide on how best to manage and distribute the trust fund to the beneficiaries.
 A draft is available from Legal & General at legalandgeneral.com

-The policy documents - these include the policy documentation, which contains all the important information about the life policy, which forms the trust fund.
+The policy documents - These include the policy documentation, which contain all the important information about the life policy, which forms the trust fund.

-Can any policy be put in Legal & General's Discretionary Trust?
+Can any policy be put in Legal & General's Survivor's Discretionary Trust?

-Legal & General's Discretionary Trust can be used for most Legal & General protection policies.
+Legal & General's Survivor's Discretionary Trust can only be used for joint life, first death Legal & General protection policies.
 The trust can be used for new or existing policies.
-It should not be used for policies for business insurance (e.g. key person or shareholder protection), Relevant Life Plans, or the death benefit of income protection (IP).
+It should not be used for policies for business insurance (e.g. key person or shareholder protection), Relevant Life Plans, or for a pension term assurance (e.g. Tax Efficient Life Insurance Plan ('TELIP')).
 For more details please speak with your financial adviser.

-What if I have critical or terminal illness cover?
+What if I have Critical or Terminal Illness Cover?

-The Discretionary Trust automatically makes you the beneficiary of any proceeds arising from a claim as a result of a critical or terminal illness as described in the policy (if your policy has those benefits).
+The Survivor's Discretionary Trust automatically makes you the beneficiary of any proceeds arising from a claim as a result of a critical or terminal illness as described in the policy (if your policy has those benefits).
 If you do not want to keep these benefits for yourself and would rather they were held for the beneficiaries of the trust then please sign the box(es) in clause 7 of Part B of the trust.

-Can I give the trust a name?
+Can we give the trust a name?